frescobaldi/frescobaldi/frescobaldi/userguide/prefs_general.md

 === General Preferences ===

-Under *General Preferences*, you can choose in which language Frescobaldi's user interface is translated, which user interface style you want to use, and whether you want to use the built-in Tango iconset or to use the system-wide configured icon set.
+Under *General* preferences, you can choose in which language Frescobaldi's user interface is translated, which user interface style you want to use, and whether you want to use the built-in Tango iconset or to use the system-wide configured icon set.